credmp/.emacs.d/README.md

 To open it with Alfred or Quicksilver, you have to copy `Emacs.app` into `/Applications` instead of the symlink that brew places there.

+## Modifications in this repository

+I forked the repository from [Magnars](https://github.com/magnars/.emacs.d).

+The changes I made are in the following areas:

+### Java editing

+I added support for [Eclim](http://eclim.org/) / [Emacs-Eclim](https://github.com/senny/emacs-eclim).

+ * `C-x C-o ja` - Open java file in current project
+ * `C-x C-o a` - Open any file in current project

+I also integrated the yasnippets from [nekop's java-mode yasnippets](https://github.com/nekop/yasnippet-java-mode) and adjusted the package `pa` snippet to work correctly for Maven projects.

+### Org-Mode editing

+Support for org-mode editing was also added.

 ## Tips for using these emacs settings